lukejanicke/Notes/Obsidian.md

 - [ ] Make Catppuccin column width a bit wider.
 Check in Style Settings.
 Otherwise, write a CSS Snippet.
 - [ ] Write a CSS snippet to format tables a bit nicer, using underlying theme names for colours.
-- [ ] Remove light borders from Catppuccin theme, and window shadow too if possible!
+- [ ] Remove light borders from Catppuccin themes.
 - [ ] Write a CSS snippet for advanced checklists.
+- [ ] Finish basic configuration settings.

+## Configuration

+- Turn on community plugins
+- …

 ## CSS snippets